bg

 When you are under the influence of alcohol and/or drugs your inhibitions are lowered and you may end up regretting or not remembering your sexual activity.
 Apart from feeling bad about yourself afterwards you are also putting yourself at risk of picking up a sexually transmitted infection (STI) or an unplanned pregnancy.

-When you are under the influence of alcohol and/or drugs you may:
+When you are under the influence of alcohol and/or drugs people may:

-If you experience any of the above you can seek advice from your GP or local Family Planning or Genito-Urinary Medicine Clinic.
-It is essential that you go and get advice and if necessary be tested and treated.
+If you experience any of the above you can seek advice from your GP or local Sexual Health Clinic or Genito-Urinary Medicine Clinic.
+It is essential to go and get advice and if necessary be tested and treated.

 Links